petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 To set the web content article's visibility and permissions,

-1. Follow the steps to create a web content article.
+1. Follow the steps to [create a web content article](#creating-a-basic-web-content-article).

 1. Click *Publish* and select *Publish with Permissions*.

-1. Choose who can view the web content article by selecting an option under Viewable by (i.e., Anyone (Guest Role), Site Members, or the content's Owner).
+1. Choose who can view the web content article by selecting an option under Viewable By (i.e., Anyone (Guest Role), Site Members, or the content's Owner).

 1. Click *More Options* to view available permissions.
 Assign them to Guest users or Site Members.
 See [Web Content Article Permissions Reference](#web-content-article-permissions-reference) to learn more about each permission.